Ezequiel-247/Ezequiel-247/README.md

 </p>

 <p>
-I am about to complete my Technical Degree in Programming at the National University of Hurlingham (UNAHUR).
+I am about to finish my degree in Programming at the National University of Hurlingham (UNAHUR).
 I stand out for my adaptability, problem-solving approach, and passion for computing.
 During my studies, I have acquired solid knowledge of front-end and back-end technologies, allowing me to develop comprehensive academic software projects.

 My goal is to continue learning and growing professionally, contributing creativity and innovative solutions to the world of software development.
 </p>